 Job satisfaction of administrators of color.
-When studying school characteristics, White et al. (2011) identified how factors like student demographics, school climate, parent support, and Gray (2013) reported preliminary data gathered from public school and private school principals, with a 20% participation rate of principals of color, however, they did not control for race or ethnicity.
+When studying school characteristics, White et al. (2011) identified how factors like student demographics, school climate, parent support, and school location influenced the job satisfaction of principals of color.
+Bitterman, Goldring, and Gray (2013) reported preliminary data gathered from public school and private school principals, with a 20% participation rate of principals of color, however, they did not control for race or ethnicity.
 Principals reported how their level of influence on school based experiences including setting student performance standards, establishing curriculum, determining professional development, evaluating teachers, hiring teachers, setting discipline policy and overseeing budget influenced their job satisfaction.
 With limited research published about the job satisfaction of principals and administrators of color, it is evident that there is a gap in research.

 Evaluation of administrators of color.
 Over the years, the responsibilities of the building administrator have become more complex.
 Along with ensuring student growth and achievement, the modern-day building administrator is also responsible for managing resources and maintaining a myriad of relationships inside and outside the school community (Davis & Hensley, 1999).
-As a result, the administrator evaluation needs to be comprehensive, equitable, and provide for reflective feedback from both the evaluator and the administrator (Clifford & Ross, 2011).
+As a result, the administrator evaluation needs to be comprehensive, equitable, and provide for reflective feedback from both the evaluator and the evaluatee (Clifford & Ross, 2011).
 Despite reform efforts there remains a gap in research that offers a clear and consistent theoretical framework for conducting an effective evaluation (Reeves, 2005).
 As a result, there is a void in research literature that examines how current evaluation systems impact the growth and development of administrators of color (Glasman & Heck, 1990; Goldring et al., 2009).